webplatform/docs/tutorials/canvas_notearsgame/index.md

    canvas.fillText("Sup Bro!", textX, textY);
  }

-Now give that a whirl.
-The text should now be moving, but also leaving the previous times it was drawn on the screen.
-Take a moment to guess why that may be the case.
-Hint: The previous drawings are being left behind because we are not clearing the screen.
+Try running the app now.
+You should see the text move, but you may be seeing some odd results.
+Because we are not clearing the screen, the previous drawings are being left behind.

-Let's add code to the draw method to clear the screen.
+Let's add code to the draw() method to clear the screen.

  function draw() {